Is there anything more Floridian than a flamingo?

 They’re everywhere.
 Pink plastic ornaments dotting lawns.
 On cocktail swizzlers and motel signs.

-Now, in a paper published on Wednesday, Feb.
-21, in the American Ornithological Society journal The Condor, a team of South Florida researchers is making the case that the conventional scientific wisdom of almost a century is wrong.
+In a paper published in February, in the American Ornithological Society journal The Condor, a team of South Florida researchers made the case that the conventional scientific wisdom of almost a century is wrong.
 Florida in fact has flamingos - real birds, not the plastic kind.

 It’s a South Florida detective story - the case of the NOT missing flamingos.